HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 <img src={require("/img/docs/tutorial/remix-file-explorer2.png").default} alt="Remix Upload Folder" width="600" height="400" />
 </p>

 4. From the *remix* folder, select the *delegate.js* file in the explorer window.
-Locate the section to the right and look for lines *9,10, & 11*.
+Locate the section to the right and look for lines *9, 10, & 11*.
 Fill in the following required fields:
-- ***Amount***
+- ***AMOUNT***
    - This is the amount you’d like to stake (make sure you have this amount in your MetaMask wallet).
 - ***YOUR_BLOCK_SIGN_PUBKEY***
 - ***YOUR_VRF_PUBKEY ***
 <p>
 <img src={require("/img/docs/tutorial/remix-delegate-env.png").default} alt="Remix Update File" width="600" height="400" />
 </p>

 ***(Make sure to use double quotations around the input values.
 The values shown in the above screenshot are an example of how your values should be input)***

-5. Go to the *Deploy & run transactions* located in the left window pane of the explorer menu.
+5. Go to the *Deploy & Run Transactions* located in the left window pane of the explorer menu.
 Under *ENVIRONMENT* select *Injected Provider — MetaMask*.
 - You may be prompted to Connect with MetaMask, assuming this is your first time connecting your web wallet.
 Check the box to allow the connection, click Next, and then Confirm.
 <p>
 <img src={require("/img/docs/tutorial/remix-deploy-run.png").default} alt="Remix Deploy and run transaction" width="600" height="400" />
 </p>

 6. Go back to the file explorer section.
-Select the open delegate.js file, right-click on it, and select ***run***.
+Select the open delegate.js file, right-click on it, and select ***Run***.
 <p>
 <img src={require("/img/docs/tutorial/remix-run-delegate.png").default} alt="Remix run file" width="600" height="400" />
 </p>

 7. Accept the transaction on MetaMask by clicking ***I want to proceed anyway and then Confirm***. (make sure you have enough $ZEN left over to pay for gas).
-Wait until the logs say that the transaction was completed in the REMIX log section.
+Wait until the logs say that the transaction was completed in the Remix log section.
 <p>
 <img src={require("/img/docs/tutorial/metamask-warning1.png").default} alt="MetaMask Accept Transaction" width="600" height="400" />
 </p>